-KelseyCare Advantage Medicare health maintenance organization (MA HMO) is a Medicare Advantage Plan that provides health coverage to Medicare-enrolled retirees, surviving spouses, and their dependents who are enrolled in Medicare Parts A & B and live in select Texas counties.
+KelseyCare Advantage Medicare health maintenance organization (MA HMO) is a Medicare Advantage plan that provides health coverage to Medicare-enrolled retirees, surviving spouses and their eligible dependents who are enrolled in Medicare Parts A and B, and who live in certain Houston-area counties.

 Medical coverage is provided through a network of doctors and specialists in the Kelsey-Seybold network.
 You must use a provider in this network, however, you do not need to designate a primary care physician (PCP) or get referrals to specialists.

 As with all Texas Employees Group Benefits Programs (GBP) coverage, you must continue to pay for Medicare Part B premiums; however, you pay less for dependent premiums and the plan has no yearly deductible – it even covers the Medicare deductible.

 - Physicians and lab services